EmeryCSI/CSI-244S24_GA6-Mongoose-MVC-and-RestAPI/README.md

 To enhance the security and flexibility of your application, it's a best practice to move sensitive information, such as your database connection string, into environment variables.
 This can be achieved using a `.env` file in your Node.js project.
 Here's how to set it up:

-## Navigate to Mongodb.com, Create a new collection called
+## Navigate to Mongodb.com, Create a new collection calls Songs

 ### Step 1: Install dotenv Package